 The Music department usually offers a varied termly extra curricular opportunities as well as the Drama department offering clubs and an annual school show.

-Those wishing to pursue individual instrumental lessons should speak to Mrs Vallance or collect a letter from outside the music room.
+Those wishing to pursue individual instrumental lessons should speak to music staff or collect a letter from outside the music room.

 The Duke of Edinburgh Award is fiercely championed in the school and we are a DofE awarding centre.
 Every year we take part with several teams of students in Ten Tors, we are also Exmoor Challenge champions and lead our own Exe Valley Challenge for primary learners.
-Students wishing to join any of these programmes should speak to Mrs Byron.
+Students wishing to join any of these programmes should speak to Mr Adams.

 The range of clubs on offer aim to enrich and extend students’ experiences.
 Students are encouraged to take part in extra-curricular activities as it allows them to develop social, leadership, and teamwork skills.
 These skills are invaluable when applying for Further and Higher Education